rcg4u/wp-scan/README.md

 - `--exit-code <binary|count>`: exit 0/1 in binary mode or return the warning count (capped to 254)
 - `--with-cache`: include `wp-content/cache` in the recent files scan (excluded by default)
 - `--zip <filename.zip>`: create a zip archive containing flagged files (recent changes, PHP shells, backdoor/obfuscation matches, hidden dotfiles, superglobal patterns, verification files, uploads PHP, world‑writable, filtered cURL).
 Entries use absolute paths, and a `wp-scan-manifest.txt` is included listing all full paths for easy reference.
+- `--scan-all`: force-enable all modules for this run (overrides default non‑WP exclusions)
 - `--no-cache`: exclude `wp-content/cache` from the recent files scan (cache changes are noisy)

 Environment variables for email: